rajveersinghjodha436/rajveerdemolambda/README.md

 -API Gateway

 #features
-working:- url will open contact form on browser -> fill the form click submit-> submission successful page open system working:- filled response will be saved in dynamodb ,API gateway workin with GET and POST method to maintain flow objective:- these project works on serverless computing aws tool lambda
+working:- url will open contact form on browser -> fill the form click submit-> submission successful page open. system working:- filled response will be saved in dynamodb ,API gateway workin with GET and POST method to maintain flow. objective:- these project works on serverless computing aws tool lambda.